-- (a) The present Convention shall remain open for acceptance and Governments of States may become parties to the Convention by:- - (i) signature without reservation as to acceptance; - (ii) signature subject to acceptance followed by acceptance; or

-- (iii) acceptance. - (b) Acceptance shall be effected by the deposit of an instrument with the Organization, which shall inform all Governments that have already accepted the Convention of each acceptance received and of the date of its receipt.
+- (a) The present Convention shall remain open for signature for one month from this day's date and shall thereafter remain open for acceptance.
+Governments of States may become parties to the Convention by: - (i) signature without reservation as to acceptance; - (ii) signature subject to acceptance followed by acceptance; or - (iii) acceptance. - (b) Acceptance shall be effected by the deposit of an instrument with the Organization, which shall inform all Governments that have already accepted the Convention of each acceptance received and of the date of its receipt.